Generating primes is expensive. I optimized my key generation to be

 Extraction & Decoding

-we can check if it’s a perfect square or if its factors are close to
+can check if it's a perfect square or if its factors are close to \(\sqrt{n}\) by starting from \(\lfloor\sqrt{n}\rfloor\) and searching

 downwards.
-Once factored, we calculate ϕ(n), derive the private
+Once factored, we calculate \(\phi(n)\), derive the private key \(d\), and decrypt the AES key which was used

 import math import base64 from Crypto.Util.number import long_to_bytes, bytes_to_long from Crypto.Util.Padding import unpad from Crypto.Cipher import AES